Probability

 This part of the book discusses concepts that can be found in many comprehensive books on probability theory.
 These books delve into the mathematical theories and formulas behind probability.

-However, this book takes a different approach.
+This book, however, takes a different approach.
 Instead of diving into the mathematical theories, it uses R to demonstrate these concepts.
 This helps readers visualize and better understand the principles of probability in practical terms, as they can see the results and outcomes by running code.

 Despite this practical approach, the book does not immediately apply these probability concepts to real-world data.
 This connection between probability theory and real data will be made in a subsequent section or part of the book.